 Previously, Steve was the founding managing director of the Engagement Lab, an applied research lab for reimagining civic engagement in a digital era.
 There he led the design and development of online engagement platforms like Community PlanIt, digital games like Civic Seed, analog games like UpRiver, and initiatives like the UN Gamechanger Fellowship and Games for Social Change Program.
-He’s conducted action research projects in places like Detroit, Boston, Philadelphia, Moldova, Zambia, Egypt, and Bhutan, and has worked with the International Red Cross/Red Crescent Climate Centre, the United Nations Development Programme, the US Department of State, the PBS television shows Frontline and Nova.
-His research appears in the books "Civic Media: Technology, Design, Practice (MIT Press)" and "The Playful Citizen: Power, Creativity, Knowledge (University of Amsterdam Press)," and is a research affiliate at the Berkman Klein Center for Internet and Society.
+He’s conducted action research projects in places like Detroit, Boston, Philadelphia, Moldova, Zambia, Egypt, and Bhutan, and has worked at the International Red Cross/Red Crescent Climate Centre, the United Nations Development Programme, the US Department of State, and the PBS television shows Frontline and Nova.
+His research appears in the books "Civic Media: Technology, Design, Practice (MIT Press)" and "The Playful Citizen: Power, Creativity, Knowledge (University of Amsterdam Press)," and he's a research affiliate at the Berkman Klein Center for Internet and Society at Harvard.

 He likes eating his co-workers’ lunches, the month of September (because it makes him feel funny), and James Baldwin quotes like: "it is not my impression that people wish to become worse; they really wish to become better but very often do not know how.”
 He has no skills.